hothinga532/hothinga-portfolio/README.md

 **Result**: Give 3 suggestions to improve company revenue.

-### Graduation Thesis RESEARCH FACTORS AFFECTING THE INTENSION OF RE-SHOPPING ON THE TIKI E-commerce floor of HO CHI MINH CITY consumers.
+### Graduation Thesis RESEARCH FACTORS AFFECTING THE INTENSION OF RE-SHOPPING ON THE TIKI E-commerce floor of HO CHI MINH CITY consumers
 **Description**:
 * Hypothesize the influencing factors based on previous studies
 * Qualitative and quantitative interviews to collect analytical data